k9mail/k9mail-docs/docs/en/current/sending/sending_content.md

 At the bottom of the message text the default signature is shown.
 This can be changed in [Settings/Account Settings/Manage identities/*Identity*/Signature](../settings/account.md#signature).

+## Read Receipt

+You can give your recipient the choice to send you back a 'read receipt', to indicate that they have read your email.
+Choose the 'Read receipt' menu option.

+Do not rely on read receipts, because:

+* Not all email clients recognise read receipts.
+* The recipient might decline to send you a read receipt.
+* The read receipt is itself an email, which could be lost.

+> K-9 does not send Read Receipts in the other direction, i.e. when receiving emails that request a read receipt.

 ## Encryption